 How does one enforce their rights in an overly complicated and expensive system?
 With help from those that are trained in such system.

 Third year law students as part of the Access to Justice module, under supervision from solicitors and barristers from the Clinic team and the wider the legal community, provide free legal advice to members of the public across the Access to Justice Clinic and Immigration Clinic.

 By collaborating with legal professionals, the students gain valuable skills, while at the same time, providing a quality service.

 Students from all years are able to volunteer over the summer months and opportunities are advertised by email.

 Together as a community, we can make a difference and provide access to justice.

-The clinic will be a free, by appointment, service.
-It will be run by trained law students under the supervision of practising solicitors.
+The clinic is completely free of charge and by appointment only.
+Law students work under the supervision of practising solicitors.
 The service will provide limited advice and information, signposting, and assistance with completing forms.
 Types of case may include: